Wrong Code, Right Structure: Learning Netlist Representations from Imperfect LLM-Generated RTL: Abstract

 \section{Abstract}

-Learning effective netlist representations is fundamentally constrained by the scarcity of labeled datasets, as real designs are protected by Intellectual Property (IP) and costly to annotate.
-Existing work therefore focuses on small-scale circuits with clean labels, limiting scalability to realistic designs.
-Meanwhile, Large Language Models (LLMs) can generate Register-Transfer-Level (RTL) at scale, but their functional incorrectness has hindered their use in circuit analysis.
-In this work, we make a key observation : even when LLM-Generated RTL is functionally imperfect, the synthesized netlists still preserve structural patterns that are strongly indicative of the intended functionality.
-Building on this insight, we propose a cost-effective data augmentation and training framework that systematically exploits imperfect LLM-Generated RTL as training data for netlist representation learning, forming an end-to-end pipeline from automated code generation to downstream tasks.
-We conduct evaluations on circuit functional understanding tasks, including sub-circuit boundary identification and component classification, across benchmarks of increasing scales, extending the task scope from operator-level to IP-level.
-The evaluations demonstrate that models trained on our noisy synthetic corpus generalize well to real-world netlists, matching or even surpassing methods trained on scarce high-quality data and effectively breaking the data bottleneck in circuit representation learning.
+Learning effective netlist representations is fundamentally constrained by the scarcity of labeled circuit data, as realistic designs are protected as intellectual property (IP) and costly to annotate.
+Existing task-specific studies therefore often focus on small-scale circuits with clean labels, limiting generalization to larger designs.
+Meanwhile, Large Language Models (LLMs) can generate Register-Transfer-Level (RTL) code at scale, but their functional incorrectness has hindered their use in circuit analysis.
+In this work, we make a key observation: even when LLM-Generated RTL is functionally imperfect, the synthesized netlists still preserve structural patterns that are strongly indicative of the intended functionality.
+Building on this insight, we propose a data augmentation framework that systematically transforms imperfect LLM-Generated RTL into training data for netlist representation learning, forming an end-to-end pipeline from automated code generation to downstream tasks.
+We evaluate the resulting training corpora using both task-specific and pretrained circuit representation models across operator-level and IP-level identification tasks.
+Results show that models trained on the resulting synthetic corpus generalize to unseen netlists and match or surpass models trained on scarce, functionally verified data.